Oda-Yuji/Oda-Yuji/README.md

 # Hello

-## I am Felipe Majer — or Yuji Oda.
+## I am Felipe Majer — or Yuji Oda

 I’m currently a 2nd year student at ETEC Professor Camargo Aranha, with an interest in coding and AI development.
 <br>